Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Whether your cat lives in a solo pet household or one filled with other creatures, they need someone to play with.
 If you don’t have a companion for your cat, you could always consider adopting another if the cards are on the table.

-However, if it’s just you and your kitty, you can carve out enough time in your evening to ensure they get the attention they need.
+However, if it is just you and your kitty, you can carve out enough time in your evening to ensure they get the attention they need.
 You can follow up playtime with massages and cuddles.

 If you are adopting, make sure to test the newcomer’s personality before you commit.
 If you have a very active cat at home, you will want to get a cat with a similar activity level.

 Exercising with your cat is relatively easy.
-You can get creative and pick up just about anything in your home, such as a feather duster, hair tie, or milk ring.
+You can get creative and use just about anything in your home, such as a feather duster or a collection of boxes.
+Even DIY puzzle feeders scattered throughout the house will engage the cats to move around and explore their surroundings.
 Cats will enjoy different kinds of activities, and it’s important to pick something they’re interested in.

 All you really need is to keep their attention.
 Getting their attention will promote inquisitive behavior and promote physical activity.